milvus-io/bootcamp/EN_solutions/pic_search/README.md

 # Reverse Image Search Based on Milvus and VGG

+This project will no longer be maintained and updated, and the latest content will be updated at https://github.com/zilliz-bootcamp/image_search

 This demo uses VGG, an image feature extraction model, and Milvus to build a system that can perform reverse image search.

 The system architecture is displayed as follows: